BWOF/bwof/our_team.md

 ---
 layout:         default
 title:          Our Team
-description:    Our Team
 permalink:      /our_team/
 ---

+## Ravi Alwis
+#### Founder/Building compliance Consultant

 !image{photo ravi}
-Ravi Alwis
-Founder/Building compliance Consultant

 Ravi is a highly experienced building compliance inspector and IQP.
 He annually completes over 1000 building inspections for commercial, body corporate, government, health, and public sector clients.
 Through his commitment to excellence, Ravi has established numerous professional relationships with local authorities in the Wellington region that facilitate the services provided to our clients.
 He is responsible for the smooth running of the company by proactively conducting inspections and continuously improving our inspection and testing methods to ensure the best service for your money.

-Qualifications
+### Qualifications

-•	BE (Hons) Mechanical Engineering
+- BE (Hons) Mechanical Engineering
-•	Independent Qualified Person (IQP)
+- Independent Qualified Person (IQP)
-•	National Certificate – Fire Protection
+- National Certificate – Fire Protection
-System Technology- Level 4
+- System Technology- Level 4
-•	National Certificate - Passive Fire Protection Level 4
+- National Certificate - Passive Fire Protection Level 4

-Professional Memberships
+## Professional Memberships
-•	Member, Engineering New Zealand (MEngNZ)
+- Member, Engineering New Zealand (MEngNZ)
-•	Member, Association of Building and Compliance
+- Member, Association of Building and Compliance

-Key Experience
+## Key Experience

 Ravi’s formal university training is in the field of mechanical engineering.
 He initially worked as an engineer focussing on tea machinery.
 After many fruitful years, Ravi used his diverse skill set to transition into the building compliance industry.
 Over the past 15 years, he has worked as a building services consultant engineer and as a design verifier.